Client Portfolio: why is it such an important asset for companies? 6 tips to improve it and optimize Sales Management

 - attend professional trade shows.

-Your sales department must constantly have new leads available in order to begin the prospecting process: qualifying leads, setting appointments, and so on.
+Your sales department must constantly have new leads available in order to begin the prospecting process: qualifying leads, setting appointments, door-to-door selling and so on.

 #4: Leverage Social Networks